 Changes in tax law may adversely affect our business or financial condition.
 The Tax Cuts and Jobs Act of 2017, commonly referred to as the TCJA, as amended by the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, significantly revises the U.S. Internal Revenue Code of 1986, as amended, or the Code.
-The TCJA contains, among other things, significant changes to corporate taxation, including a reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21%, the limitation of the tax deduction for net interest expense to 30% of adjusted earnings (except for certain small businesses), the limitation of the deduction for net operating losses to 80% of current-year taxable income and elimination of net operating loss carrybacks, in each case, for losses arising in taxable years beginning after December 31, 2017 (though any such net operating losses may be carried forward indefinitely and such net operating losses arising in taxable years beginning before January 1, 2021 are generally eligible to be carried back up to five years), the imposition of a one-time taxation of offshore earnings at reduced rates regardless of whether they are repatriated, the elimination of U.S. tax on foreign earnings (subject to certain important exceptions), the allowance of immediate deductions for certain new investments instead of deductions for depreciation expense over time, and the modification or repeal of many business deductions and credits.
+The TCJA contains, among other things, significant changes to corporate taxation, including a reduction of the corporate tax rate from a top marginal rate of 35% to a flat rate of 21% and the limitation of the deduction for net operating losses to 80% of current-year taxable income for losses arising in taxable years beginning after December 31, 2017 (though any such net operating losses may be carried forward indefinitely).
+In addition, beginning in 2022, the TCJA eliminates the option to deduct research and development expenditures currently and requires corporations to capitalize and amortize them over five years or 15 years (for expenditures attributable to foreign research).

-In addition to the CARES Act, as part of Congress's response to the COVID-19 pandemic, economic relief legislation has been enacted in 2020 and 2021 containing tax provisions.
-Regulatory guidance under the

-TCJA and such additional legislation is and continues to be forthcoming, and such guidance could ultimately increase or lessen the impact of these laws on our business and financial condition.
-Also, as a result of the changes in the U.S. presidential administration and control of the U.S. Senate in 2021, additional tax legislation may be enacted; any such additional legislation could have an impact on our company.
-In addition, it is uncertain if and to what extent various states will conform to the TCJA and additional tax legislation.
+In addition to the CARES Act, as part of Congress's response to the COVID-19 pandemic, economic relief legislation was enacted in 2020 and 2021 containing tax provisions.
+The Inflation Reduction Act, or IRA, was also signed into law in August 2022.
+The IRA introduced new tax provisions, including a 1% excise tax imposed on certain stock repurchases by publicly traded corporations.
+The 1% excise tax generally applies to any acquisition by the publicly traded corporation (or certain of its affiliates) of stock of the publicly traded corporation in exchange for money or other property (other than stock of the corporation itself), subject to a de minimis exception.
+Thus, the excise tax could apply to certain transactions that are not traditional stock repurchases.
+Regulatory guidance under the TCJA, the IRA, and such additional legislation is and continues to be forthcoming, and such guidance could ultimately increase or lessen the impact of these laws on our business and financial condition.
+In addition, it is uncertain if and to what extent various states will conform to the TCJA, the IRA, and additional tax legislation.

-We might not be able to utilize a significant portion of our net operating loss carryforwards and research and development tax credit carryforwards.
+In the future, we might not be able to utilize a significant portion of any net operating loss carryforwards and research and development tax credit carryforwards we may have.

-As of December 31, 2021, we had federal net operating loss carryforwards of \$373.6 million, state and local net operating loss carryforwards of \$346.9 million and federal and state research and development tax credit carryforwards of \$15.2 million and \$3.4 million, respectively.
+As of December 31, 2023, we had \$235.9 million of federal net operating loss carryforwards, \$250.0 million of state and local net operating loss carryforwards, \$29.1 million federal tax credit carryforwards and \$18.7 million of state tax credit carryforwards.
 To the extent they expire unused, these net operating loss and tax credit carryforwards will not be available to offset our future income tax liabilities.
+Federal net operating loss carryforwards may be carried forward indefinitely, but the deductibility of such carryforwards is limited to 80% of our taxable income in the year in which carryforwards are used.